 Celiac disease is also associated with leaky gut syndrome (or intestinal hyperpermeability).
 Undigested proteins and toxins move through the intestinal wall and into the bloodstream.
 This may be the cause of conditions like dermatitis herpetiformis (Duhring’s disease), a nasty gluten intolerance rash.

 Wheat allergy symptoms create the second category.
 The triggers of wheat allergy symptoms are fundamentally different from the triggers of celiac disease symptoms, but some might inaccurately refer to them as gluten allergy symptoms.
 A wheat allergy is a histamine response to wheat, much like a peanut allergy or hay fever.
-Wheat allergies manifest themselves in a wide variety of ways that can be different for different people.
+Wheat allergies manifest themselves in many ways, which can be quite different for different people.
 Some people experience hives while others might experience stomach pain.
 A wheat allergy, unlike celiac disease, is considered a Type 1 Hypersensitivity.
 It is important to make this distinction: celiac disease is not a Type 1 Hypersensitivity and celiac patients consuming gluten may not experience immediate pain or discomfort.
 Someone with a wheat allergy, however, will experience problems soon after they eat wheat.

 Non-Celiac Gluten Sensitivity (NCGS) is currently a little more difficult to pinpoint.
 Basically, individuals who suffer from NCGS suffer similarly to people with Celiac Disease, but the blood test and biopsy used to identify and diagnose celiac disease is negative.
 Non-Celiac Gluten Sensitive patients also test negative for a wheat allergy.
 The only way to confidently diagnose NCGS is through deduction (a patient tests negative for celiac disease and a wheat allergy) and through a gluten challenge, where this pesky protein composite is removed from the diet for a period, then slowly re-introduced while changes in health and symptoms are observed.